Thursday, May 2, 2024

 beetles under brims

-fiddle in siesta.
+amble in siesta.

-no slate of road, no marketplace
+no slate of road, no marketplace,

-to consume.
+or finance to consume.

 lords of lichen instead,